hdorgeval/puppeteer-core-controller/README.md

 - options: same object as [page.click(selector[, options])](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#pageclickselector-options)

   with an additional property: `timeoutInMilliseconds`.
 This option enables the click method to wait for the selector to appear in the DOM before attempting to click on it.
 Defaults to 30000 (30 seconds).
 Pass 0 to disable this timeout.

 ---

+### hover(selector[, options])

+- selector: string
+- options: {steps: number, timeoutInMilliseconds: number }

+  `timeoutInMilliseconds` option enables the hover method to wait for the selector to appear in the DOM before attempting to move the mouse on it.
+Defaults to 30000 (30 seconds).
+Pass 0 to disable this timeout.

+---